Virginia Tech® home

 Conservative colors / fabric:

-Navy and dark gray are safe and are the most conservative for men.
-Black for men is generally more formal, and probably shouldn't be the color choice for your first suit purchase for interviews.
+Navy and dark gray are safe and are the most conservative for men's attire.
+Black suiting for men's attire is considered more formal, and probably shouldn't be the color choice for your first suit purchase for interviews.
+Again, if you already purchased a black suit, that's fine; just research and consider other options as you move up your career ladder.
 Other color trends may come and go; avoid the extremes.
-Choose a solid or very subtle weave pattern or plaid (the kind that look solid across a room).
+Choose a solid or very subtle weave pattern or plaid (that look solid from across a room).
 Wool, wool blends, or very high-quality natural and synthetic fiber blends are acceptable fabrics for a conservative men's suit.

 Cost / quality: